tbouffard/Build-Bonita/README.md

 **Notes**
-- no tests are run by the script (at least no backend tests)
+- No tests are run by the script (at least no back end tests).
-- the script does not produce Studio installers
+- The script does not produce Studio installers (required license for proprietary software).

 Test environment